 Of all the common spinal abnormalities studied in exhaustive detail, vertebral misalignment is the only one which has demonstrated a direct correlation to the incidence of causing back pain.
 This is not to say that all cases cause pain, as statistics do not support this.
 However, in severe Grade 3 or 4 cases, symptoms are statistically likely to be present and also to correlate with the clinical expectations of the location.

 I always advise that patients maintain close contact with a spinal neurologist in order to monitor this condition, even if they are not currently experiencing any symptoms.
-Spondy can degenerate and worsen with time, although this is not always the case.
+Spondylolisthesis can degenerate and worsen with time, although this is not always the case.
 Many misalignments are perfectly stable.
 Better to be safe, than sorry, so let your doctor keep an eye on the possible progression each year as a precaution.

-For those of you with minor spondy which has been blamed for causing pain, but has not responded to treatment, I urge to you learn the facts about the condition and understand how this common and generally harmless spinal irregularity has been vilified, mostly for the sake of making money in the medical system.
+For those of you with minor spondylolisthesis which has been blamed for causing pain, but has not responded to treatment, I urge to you learn the facts about the condition and understand how this common and generally harmless spinal irregularity has been vilified, mostly for the sake of making money in the medical system.

 Remember, many people do not have pain and there may be a great number of other possible explanations for your symptoms, as well.
 A second or even third opinion may prove beneficial for these patients.